mootools/mootools-core/Docs/Request/Request.md

-By default the emulation option is set to true, so the *post* and *delete* send methods are emulated and will actually send as *post* while the method is send as e.g. `_method=delete`.
+By default the emulation option is set to true, so the *put* and *delete* send methods are emulated and will actually send as *post* while the method is send as e.g. `_method=delete`.

 Request Method: cancel {#Request:cancel}
 --------------------------------